Abdul Hafeez Pirzada: Early life and family

 Born in Sukkur, Sindh, British India, Abdul Hafeez Pirzada belonged to a Sindhi family, the son of former chief minister of Sindh Abdul Sattar Pirzada.
 His family remains active in politics: his brother Abdul Mujeeb is a member of the Pakistan Muslim League (F).

 Pirzada obtained his LLB degree from Karachi University, before gaining his LLM from Sindh University.
 He was also awarded an MSc. in political science from the university, after focusing his thesis on the Soviet Union and the rise of communism.
 He then trained as a barrister at Lincoln's Inn in London, as his father and grandfather had.

 Pirzada began his legal career at the Sindh High Court, known then as the West Pakistan High Court.
 He first met fellow lawyer Zulfikar Ali Bhutto when both were associates at Dingomal Ramchandani's law chambers in Karachi.

 PPP co-founder and federal minister

 Pirzada was one of 30 members that co-founded the Pakistan People's Party on 30 November 1967, led by Bhutto.
 As Bhutto's legal counsel in cases instituted by the military regime of Ayub Khan, Pirzada successfully defended the cases, and rose to play a greater role in the party.

 In the general elections of 1970, Pirzada was elected a Member of the National Assembly from Malir, polling 64,000 votes.
 After Bhutto was handed the presidency in 1971, he sacked incumbent Minister for Information Roedad Khan, appointing Pirzada instead.
 Pirzada also gained the Ministry of Education a year later.

-Father of the Constitution

-In 1973, Pirzada assumed control of the Ministry of Law and Justice, after Mahmud Ali Kasuri resigned from the post over differences with Bhutto.
-Pirzada played an integral role in the drafting, and ultimate passing, of the Constitution of 1973.